Shoppers Beware: 6 Holiday Advertising Tricks

 The simplest way to begin making smarter shopping decisions is to only leave home with a thorough and well-researched gift list.
 Shop for these gifts only and end your day when you’ve purchased what was on your list.
 Don’t linger in the stores longer than necessary.
 This habit will significantly cut down on impulse purchases as well as your time spent battling the holiday shopping crowds.

-Another tip for avoiding holiday spending traps is to shop with cash or debit when possible.
 Avoid leaning on credit card debt to fulfill your gift list, which may seem convenient in the hustle and bustle of early December, but can impact your finances come January.
 Using cash can also help reduce unnecessary purchases, by forcing you to stop shopping when your wallet is empty.